logto-io/swift/README.md

 ### CocoaPods

-Since local dependency and monorepo are [not supported](https://github.com/CocoaPods/CocoaPods/issues/3276), it's hard to create a `.podspec` for this repo.
+CocoaPods [does not support local dependency](https://github.com/CocoaPods/CocoaPods/issues/3276) and monorepo, thus it's hard to create a `.podspec` for this repo.

 ## Products